glauberramos/cloudinary-pwa-angular/post.md

 Start with installing workbox-cli:

-`npm install --save-dev workbox-cli`
+`npm install --save workbox-cli`

 Workbox cli uses a configuration file to generate your service worker.
-Create a config file `workbox-cli-config.js` in your main folder.
+Create a config file `workbox-cli-config.js` in your project root folder.
 And insert this code:

 ```javacript
 module.exports = {